Skip to content

 • Mozilla Firefox

-However because Safari only runs on Apple Mac computers, you will need to use two computers (a Mac running Safari) and a PC running Rapise to test using the Apple Safari web browser:
+However, because Safari only runs on Apple Mac computers, testing with Apple Safari requires two computers: a Mac running Safari and a PC running Rapise.

 clip0002